Executor is a self-contained component and performs a group of tasks on a

-DocumentArray, you can use all its power and expressiveness to build a neural search application.
+DocumentArray, you can use all its power and expressiveness to build a multi-modal/cross-modal application.

 But what if you want to go bigger?
 Organize your code into modules, serve and scale them independently as microservices?
 That’s exactly what Executors enable you to do.

 Executors let you organize your DocumentArray-based functions into logical entities that can share configuration state, following OOP.

 Executors convert your local functions into functions that can be distributed inside a Flow.

 Executors inside a Flow can process multiple DocumentArrays concurrently, and be deployed easily to the cloud as part of your multi-modal/cross-modal application.

 Executors can be easily containerized and shared with your colleagues using